Yamina: History

 In May 2020, Yamina announced that it would go to opposition.
 The day before, Peretz, the leader of The Jewish Home, had split from the party, and would be named as the Minister of Jerusalem in the thirty-fifth government of Israel.
 On 17 May 2020, Bennett met with Gantz, who also succeeded him as Defence Minister, and declared that Yamina was now a "head held high" member of the opposition.

 Tkuma, which rebranded as the Religious Zionist Party on 7 January 2021, split from Yamina on 20 January.
 On 9 May 2021, it was reported that Bennett and Yesh Atid leader Yair Lapid had made major headway in the coalition talks for forming a new Israeli government.
 On 30 May 2021, Bennett announced in a televised address that Yamina would join a unity government with Yair Lapid after all but one Yamina MK agreed to back this decision.
 A poll at the time found that 61% of Yamina voters would not vote for the party due to it being part of the unity government.

 Yamina announced on 27 July 2022 that it had allied with Derekh Eretz as the Zionist Spirit alliance to contest the 2022 Israeli legislative election.
 Yamina left the alliance on 11 September 2022, at the insistence of The Jewish Home, which had asked on 9 September that Shaked split from Derekh Eretz as a prerequisite for a joint run between itself and Shaked.

 Party members of The Jewish Home (including Hagit Moshe and Yossi Brodny) had ratified an agreement on a joint run between Yamina and itself two days later.
 The joint run was expected to be announced on 12 September, though it was not held that day due to disagreements within The Jewish Home on the details.
 The announcement was made the next day and the joint run was approved by the central committee of The Jewish Home on 14 September.
+Yamina failed to cross the electoral threshold.